lebogan/netblog/README.md

 according to your OS distribution if you are going to compile the source with make.
 You will need additional development tools, such as make, to build the app.
-- The sqlite3 binary and sqlite3-dev(el) library are needed by the maintenance function for backups, restores, and integrity checks.
-Make sure they are installed for your distribution and are a current version.
-There are additional requirements for distros other than Fedora - which this was developed on.

 ### Preferred Installation <a name="preferred-installation"></a>
 Use the `install.sh` script provided.
 Although a Fedora-based binary is provided,